mantevian/squid/README.md

     * `natural` - makes compasses and clocks spin around randomly (`0` for always unnatural) or Zombified Piglins to be spawned from nether portals (natural),
     * `has_skylight` - whether a world has light coming from the sky,
     * `has_ceiling` - whether a world has a bedrock ceiling.

+### dungeon_generator
+* Generates a datapack with a function that fills in a producerally generated dungeon (a set of connected rooms with different decorations)
+* This is WIP, can have bugs, misplaced blocks, doesn't have all the chest loot yet, has no mobs yet.
+* Arguments:
+  * `seed` - the seed to use (don't input for random seed),
+  * `room_count` - the amount of rooms that the generator will *aim* to make but doesn't guarantee perfect match (default: 75),
+  * `door_chance` - the chance for a door to be generated in a room, float between 0 and 1 (default: 0.1),
+  * `special_room_count` - the amount of special rooms to make in a circle of `special_room_distance` around the center (default: 7),
+  * `special_room_distance` - the distance at which every special room is from the center of the generator (default: 5)

 ### Message trigger requirements
 ### always